Colleen Camp: Career

+In September 2025, Camp appeared in the Bi-ray music video "Butterfly (Narrative Version)" directed by Japanese rock star Yoshiki.

 Personal life

 In the late 1970s, Camp dated Dean Tavoularis, whom she met in the Philippines while filming Apocalypse Now.
-In 1986, she married John Goldwyn, a Paramount executive, though they divorced in 2001.
-They have one daughter, Emily.
+In 1986, she married John Goldwyn, a Paramount executive; they later divorced in 2001.

 In November 2020, Camp's engagement to 34-year-old Garrett Moore, son of photographer Derry Moore, 12th Earl of Drogheda, was announced.
+However, they never married, and Camp later described the pairing as "a joke that went too far".